 Representative Jake Auchincloss

-There are certainly some notable Democrats, like Senator Ruben Gallego, who have vocally urged the party to pivot to the center on issues like immigration and crime and promoted reasonably tenable reform plans to achieve this.
-But one who seems to be grappling with the bigger picture—with the broader stakes of social disorder—is Congressman Jake Auchincloss, who represents Massachusetts’ Fourth District.
+To be sure, some Democrats, such as Senator Ruben Gallego, have vocally urged the party to pivot to the center on issues like immigration and crime and promoted reasonably tenable reform plans to achieve this.
+One who has been grappling recently with this bigger picture—with the broader stakes of social disorder—is Congressman Jake Auchincloss, who represents Massachusetts’ Fourth District.

-Auchincloss has also taken aim at his party for its action—or inaction—on recent, related issues, such as some Democratic-run cities and states keeping schools closed during the Covid pandemic even after public health authorities said it was safe to re-open them.
+Auchincloss has also chastised his party for its action (or inaction) on recent, related issues, like some Democratic-run cities and states keeping schools closed during the Covid pandemic even after public health authorities said it was safe to re-open them.
 He believes these decisions were “too focused on process, not enough on outcomes that mattered, which was getting kids back in schools.
 And there was a condescending attitude to parents who were rightfully frustrated watching kids atrophy at home.”
-The pandemic itself precipitated a stronger sense of social disorder for many people, and the indefinite restrictions on public life did not seem to make them feel otherwise but may have in fact achieved the reverse.
+The pandemic itself engendered a stronger sense of social disorder for many people, and the indefinite restrictions on public life did not seem to make them feel otherwise—and may have even achieved the opposite.

-The congressman has also taken to task public officials who tolerate other forms of public disorder as a fact of life, including homelessness and crime, criticizing his party for not being “muscular” enough on these issues and arguing that, for example, cities “should be able to clear…open air encampments.”
-It wasn’t long ago that such sentiments were not only uncontroversial but widely shared in the Democratic Party.
+Additionally, the congressman has taken to task public officials who tolerate other forms of public disorder as a fact of life, including homelessness and crime, criticizing his party for not being strong enough on these issues and arguing that, for example, cities “should be able to clear…open air encampments.”
+It wasn’t long ago that such sentiments were not only uncontroversial but widely shared in his party.

-At present, Americans don’t seem to buy that Democrats have substantively shifted in a new direction on these issues, likely a lingering effect of Biden’s tenure.
+At present, Americans just don’t seem to buy that Democrats have substantively shifted in a new direction on these issues, likely a lingering effect of Biden’s tenure.
 Take immigration.
-During his term, voters sensed an apparent lack of desire to crack down on the surge of border crossings until it became a political liability.
-At the eleventh hour, Biden and Kamala Harris pushed for a legislative fix, but even after Trump derailed bipartisan congressional negotiations and Democrats cried foul, voters still blamed Biden more for the border woes than they did Trump.
+Voters sensed an apparent lack of desire from him to crack down on the surge of border crossings until it became a political liability.
+At the eleventh hour, his administration pushed for a legislative fix, but even after Trump derailed bipartisan congressional negotiations and Democrats cried foul, voters still blamed Biden more for the bill’s failure than they did Trump.

-Moreover, as my colleague Ruy Teixeira highlighted last week, the writer Josh Barro recently observed that while some in the party have sought much-needed fixes to broken aspects of the immigration system such as the asylum process, there still isn’t much of an appetite for addressing harder questions about deportations and illegal immigration other than denouncing Trump.
-And this likely adds to the public’s continued skepticism that the party has really changed.
+The writer Josh Barro also recently observed that while some in the party have sought much-needed fixes to broken aspects of the immigration system such as the asylum process, there still isn’t much of an appetite for addressing harder questions about deportations and illegal immigration other than denouncing Trump.
+And this likely adds to the public’s continued skepticism that Democrats have really learned much since 2024.

-On crime, the decision of several “progressive prosecutors” in major American cities to begin decriminalizing certain offenses toward the end of the previous decade also seems to have turned some voters off to the Democratic Party, especially after the subsequent rise in violent crime during the early years of the pandemic.
-Though research suggests a complicated causal link between these prosecutorial changes and the crime trends, voters nonetheless delivered swift blowback to those politicians and continue to view crime as a serious problem—and trust Republicans more.
+On crime, the decision of several “progressive prosecutors” in major American cities to begin decriminalizing certain offenses toward the end of the previous decade also seems to have turned some voters off to the party’s governance, especially after the subsequent rise in violent crime during the early years of the pandemic.
+Though research suggests a complicated causal link between these prosecutorial changes and the crime trends, voters nonetheless associated the two and delivered swift blowback to those politicians.
+They continue to view crime as a serious problem—and, for now, trust Republicans more.

-Democrats needn’t align themselves wholly behind Trump’s policies or rhetoric to demonstrate they take Americans’ concerns seriously and are making real changes to address them.
-Indeed, voters also have issues with some of his policies as well.
-But the party also can’t avoid hard conversations or party shibboleths if they want to regain voters trust.
+Democrats needn’t align themselves wholly behind Trump’s policies or rhetoric to show they take Americans’ concerns seriously and are making real changes to address them.
+(It’s not as though voters don’t have issues with some of his policies as well.)
+But the party also can’t avoid difficult conversations or remain uncritical of certain shibboleths if it wishes to regain voters’ trust.

-Any path forward must include convincing evidence of a shift from the past, including a clear intolerance for social disorder, an acknowledgement that Americans have a right to be concerned about their borders and the pace of immigration without being labeled as xenophobic, and an understanding that building a more progressive society requires high levels of trust—and order.
+Any path forward for them must include demonstrating convincing evidence of a shift from the past: a clear intolerance for social disorder, an acknowledgement that Americans have a right to be concerned about their borders and the pace of immigration without being labeled as xenophobic, and an understanding that building a more progressive society requires high levels of trust—and order.